 Lookout Wild Film Festival

 Outdoors and movie lovers, this one’s for you!
-Join Gearhead Outfitters as they host the Lookout Wild Film Festival.
-Celebrating its 13th year, the festival showcases a wide variety of captivating films featuring outdoor adventure and recreation, all over the course of a weekend.
-This year, the festival will be held at The Signal.
+For over a decade, Lookout Wild Film Festival has showcased the most captivating outdoor adventure and environmental films from across the globe, all over the course of a weekend.
+This year, the festival will be held at Roland Hayes Concert Hall at the newly renovated UTC Fine Arts Center.
+Tickets for the festival can be purchased through UTC’s website.

 Polar Plunge and Fun Run